Wyntuition/jekyll-now/todo/02-work-internal.md

 - Feedback from others, myself
     - Project chat: career prospects, etc.
 - PD: review where you're at
+- Career dev: where are you looking to go?
 - Discuss other projects (xpert, etc), career prospects

 ### PTO Balance: